 A blood test usually involves the phlebotomist taking a blood sample from a blood vessel in your arm. and the usual place for a sample is the inside of the elbow or wrist, where the veins are relatively close to the surface.

 Our phlebotomist works every morning.
-Please note we do not do blood tests for children under 12.
+You can only book a blood test if a clinician has referred you.
+Please note we do not do blood tests for children under 16.
 These will be referred to the hospital.

 You can find out more about blood tests, their purpose and the way they are performed on the NHS Choices website.